-We love to serve this slow cooker spiral ham for our Christmas dinner.
-It’s so simple, and delicious and is always a favorite.
-Sometimes I’ll make this honey baked ham recipe or this oven-baked ham, but this slow cooker version is definitely easier and requires less work!
+We love to serve this slow cooker spiral ham for our Christmas dinner or as part of the Easter menu.
+It’s so simple, and delicious and is always a favorite alongside sides of scalloped potatoes or cheesy potatoes!

-Today I am sharing the easiest and tastiest ham recipe ever.
-Seriously, after cooking this slow cooker ham, I will never mess with cooking one in the oven ever again.
+After cooking this slow cooker ham, I will never mess with cooking one in the oven again.
 It’s made with just 5 ingredients and you just set it and forget it.
 Let your crock pot do the cooking for you!

-Other than the ham itself, this crockpot ham recipe only calls for 5 ingredients, which you probably already have at home in your pantry.
-It’s made with brown sugar, pure maple syrup, pineapple juice, spicy brown mustard, and balsamic vinegar.
+Other than the ham itself, this crockpot ham recipe only calls for 5 ingredients including brown sugar, pure maple syrup, pineapple juice, spicy brown mustard, and balsamic vinegar.

 Find the full printable recipe with specific measurements below.